tywerbicki/Slater-Lab-Admin/README.md

-# Slater_Lab_Admin
+# Slater Lab Administration

-A collection of shell scripts to monitor the Slater_Lab compute environment.
+This repository contains a collection of shell scripts (sensitive scripts omitted) that I use to help monitor the Slater Lab compute environment.

+---

+## Backup

+---

+## Scan Permissions

+---